Greenville, Kentucky

 Greenville is a home rule-class city in Muhlenberg County, Kentucky, in the United States.
 It is the seat of its county.
-The population was 4,312 at the 2010 census.
+The population was 4,492 as of the 2020 census.

 History

 The town was settled in 1799 on an estate donated by local landowner William Campbell in order to establish a seat of government for a new county.
 Greenville was not established by the state assembly until 1812, however.
 It was incorporated as a city in 1848.

 The city was probably named for the Revolutionary War general Nathanael Greene.
 Local lore holds it was named by Campbell's wife after the abundant forests seen from the town's hilltop location.

 Geography

-Greenville is located at 37°12′26″N 87°10′35″W (37.207158, -87.176499).
+Greenville is located in central Muhlenberg County at 37°12′26″N 87°10′35″W (37.207158, -87.176499).
+It is bordered to the northeast by the city of Powderly.

+U.S. Route 62 passes through Greenville as Main Street and Hopkinsville Street.
+It leads northeast through Powderly 7 mi to Central and west 17 mi to Nortonville.
+Kentucky Route 189 passes through the northern part of Greenville and bypasses the downtown to the northwest; it leads southwest 33 mi to Hopkinsville.
+Kentucky Route 181 joins US 62 through the center of Greenville but leads north 16 mi to Sacramento and south 30 mi to Elkton.
+Kentucky Route 171 also leads south to Elkton but by a longer western route.
+Kentucky Route 178 leads east 7 mi to Drakesboro.